26 Interesting Facts About Saint Lucia

 Green iguanas can be found in Saint Lucia (Shutterstock)

-7. During 150 years of conflict throughout the 17th and early 18th centuries, Britain and France repeatedly fought for possession of Saint Lucia.
+7. During 150 years of conflict throughout the 17th and early 18th centuries, Britain and France repeatedly fought for the possession of Saint Lucia.
 The island changed ownership 14 times in total.

 8. In 1814, Saint Lucia was finally ceded to the UK and became part of the British Windward Islands colony.